santhosh3614/YoutubeBLUE/README.md

 # Youtube BLUE

-This application is built on a framework that allows it to run as a web application hosted within a php container.
+This application is built on a framework that allows it to run as a web application hosted within a php/.net/node container.
 It can also be compiled and installed as an app on Android and/or iOS devices using Phonegap/Cordova.